NielsLeenheer/ReceiptPrinterStatus/README.md

 -   `fonts`<br>
     An array of suppored two-byte character encodings, such as `CHINA GB2312`, `CHINA GB18030`, `TAIWAN BIG-5`, `KANJI JAPANESE`, `KOREA C-5601C` or `THAI 1 PASS`.
 If the printer does not support two-byte encodings, the array will be empty.

 Please note that not all printers support every type of information.
+Some printer do not support this feature at all.

+## Cash drawer

+Most receipt printers have a DK port, which you can use to connect a cash drawer.
+The printer can send a signal over the DK port to open the drawer and can detect if the drawer has been opened or closed.
+This library gives you access to this functionality using the `ThermalPrinterCashDrawer` object on the `cashDrawer` property.

+To open the drawer you can call the `open()` function:

+    printerStatus.cashDrawer.open();

+To get the status of the drawer you can look at the `opened` property:

+    console.log('The cash drawer is', printerStatus.cashDrawer.opened ? 'open' : 'closed');

+And finally, you can listen for changes to the state of the cash drawer:

+    printerStatus.cashDrawer.addEventListener('update', status => {
+        console.log('The cash drawer is', status.opened ? 'open' : 'closed');
+    });

+    printerStatus.cashDrawer.addEventListener('open', () => {
+        console.log('The cash drawer is open');
+    });

+    printerStatus.cashDrawer.addEventListener('close', () => {
+        console.log('The cash drawer is closed');
+    });

-## Barcode scanner support
+## Barcode scanners

 If your printer supports connecting a barcode scanner, you can also use this libary get access to the barcode scanner.
 This works very similar to the `WebHidBarcodeScanner` and `WebSerialBarcodeScanner` libraries, but instead of connecting directly to the barcode scanner, you would get the information from the printer instead.
+To get access to the barcode scanner, you can use the `ThermalPrinterBarcodeScanner` object which is available on the `barcodeScanner` property.

+If you want to know if a barcode scanner is supported by you printer, you can look at the `supported` property.

+    if (printerStatus.barcodeScanner.supported) {
+        console.log('Barcode scanner is supported');
+    }

+If you want to know if a barcode scanner is actually connected to your printer, you can use the `connected` property.

+    if (printerStatus.barcodeScanner.connected) {
+        console.log('Barcode scanner is connected and waiting to scan...');
+    }

+Please note, that the `supported` and `connected` properties are not immediate available.
+You cannot rely on it immediately after instantiating the `ThermalPrinterStatus` object.
+The libarary first connects to the printer and calls the `connected` event listener on the main object.
+Then it will asynchronously try to detect barcode scanner support.
+If it is supported, it will start polling for barcodes and finally it will call its own `connected` event listener.

+    printerStatus.barcodeScanner.addEventListener('connected', () => {
+        console.log('Barcode scanner is connected and waiting to scan...');
+    });

-Whenever the libary detects a barcode, it will send out a `barcode` event that you can listen for.
+Once connected, it will activaly look for barcodes and whenever the libary detects a barcode, it will send out a `barcode` event that you can listen for.

-    printerStatus.addEventListener('barcode', barcode => {
+    printerStatus.barcodeScanner.addEventListener('barcode', barcode => {
         console.log('Found barcode', barcode.value);
     });